Festival du Voyageur, Winnipeg

 From north Winnipeg, take River Road along the Red River to Selkirk and the Marine Museum of Manitoba (www.marinemuseum.ca), with Lower Fort Garry National Historic Site about two-thirds along the 60-km (37-mi.) route.
 Tiny Lockport, an historic catfishing spot (rent a boat and gear) and hot dog stand heaven, lies between the two.
 From Selkirk, return to Winnipeg via pretty Henderson Highway.

 Kids go wild at FortWhyte Alive, where bison roam on prairie grasses near a pioneer sod house, teepee encampment and prairie dog town (www.fortwhyte.org), and at Assiniboine Park’s Nature Playground and Polar Playground (www.assiniboinepark.ca).
-Journey to Churchill is home to eleven polar bears, including Nanuk and Siku, two cubs rescued this past winter from the Churchill area.
+Journey to Churchill is home to eleven polar bears, including Nanuk and Siku, rescued from the Churchill area.

 For history and fun, families can ride the vintage steam train Prairie Dog Central Railway from north Winnipeg to the villages of Grosse Isle and Warren and back (www.pdcrailway.com).